home-assistant/home-assistant.io/source/_integrations/counter.markdown

       type: icon
 {% endconfiguration %}

-Pick an icon that you can find on [materialdesignicons.com](https://materialdesignicons.com/) to use for your input and prefix the name with `mdi:`.
+Pick an icon that from [Material Design Icons](https://pictogrammers.com/library/mdi/) to use for your input and prefix the name with `mdi:`.
 For example `mdi:car`, `mdi:ambulance` or `mdi:motorbike`.

 ### Restore State